jirispilka/CTGViewer/doc/index.rst

 The application is maintained at `CIIRC <http://www.ciirc.cvut.cz/>`_, `Czech Technical University in Prague <http://www.cvut.cz/>`_

-**Note**: The CTGViewer was developed for research purposes.
-The software is provided with no warranty.
+**Note**: The CTGViewer was developed for research purposes and it is provided with no warranty.
 The CTGViewer is distributed under GNU General Public License version 3.

 Contents: